orbitalquark/textadept/docs/manual.md

   globally.
 (This is standard Lua practice.)
 That way, the construct `local foo = require('foo')` behaves as expected.
 * Modules should not define global variables, as all modules share the same Lua state.
-* Only [language modules][] should be named after lexer languages.
+* Modules should only be named after lexer languages if they provide language-specific functionality.
 * Modules must not call any functions that create buffers and views (e.g. `ui.print()`, `io.open_file()`, and `buffer.new()`) at file-level scope.
 Buffers and views can only be created within functions assigned to keys, associated with menu items, or connected to events.
-* Additional documentation on creating language modules can be found in the the [language modules][] documentation.

 **Tip:** you do not need to have a language module in order to have language-specific editing features.
 You can simply put language-specific features inside an [`events.LEXER_LOADED`][]